worldoptimizer/HypeTextFit/README.md

 This project is released under the MIT License.

-## Documentation

-There is a [JSDoc](https://en.wikipedia.org/wiki/JSDoc) based documentation of the functions at [doxdox.org](https://doxdox.org/worldoptimizer/HypeTextFit).

 ## Content Delivery Network (CDN)

 The latest version can be linked into your project using the following in the head section of your project: